Global COVID-19 advice for people with MS

 Seeking medical advice for relapses and other health concerns

 People with MS should still seek medical advice if they experience changes in their health that may suggest a relapse or another underlying issue such as an infection.
 This can be done using alternatives to in-person clinic visits (such as telephone or video consultations) if the option is available.
 In many cases, it is possible to manage relapses at home.

 The use of steroids for treating relapses should be carefully considered and only used for serious relapses.
-Where possible, the decision should be made by a neurologist experienced in the treatment of MS. People who receive steroid treatment for a relapse should be extra vigilant and may want to consider self-isolation for an appropriate amount of time to reduce their risk from COVID-19.
+There is some evidence that receiving high-dose steroids in the month prior to contracting COVID-19 increases the risk of a more severe infection requiring a visit to hospital.
+Where possible, the decision should be made by a neurologist experienced in the treatment of MS. People who receive steroid treatment for a relapse should be extra vigilant and may want to consider self-isolation for at least a month to reduce their risk from COVID-19.

 People with MS should continue to participate in rehabilitation activities and stay active as much as possible during the pandemic.
 This can be done through remote sessions where available or in clinics as long as facilities are taking safety precautions to limit the spread of COVID-19.
 People with concerns about their mental health should seek advice from their healthcare professional.

 The flu vaccine is safe and recommended for people with MS. For countries entering flu season, we recommend people with MS receive the seasonal flu vaccine where it is available.